How to prepare your home for a natural disaster

 Find water, gas and electrical lines

 When a storm is on the horizon, a homeowner might receive emergency instructions to turn off the home’s water, gas and electricity connections to prevent flooding and fire hazards.
-Before a disaster happens, it’s important to know where those lines are located and how to shut them off.
+Water and power lines, if left unchecked, can cause additional damage, and as such, before a disaster happens, it’s important to know where those lines are located and how to shut them off.
 If there is an evacuation order, disconnect water, gas and electrical lines before leaving.

-Sandbags divert water, and placing them around doors or in flood-prone areas is an effective way to keep floodwater from seeping into a home during a hurricane.
+Sandbags divert water, and placing them around doors or in flood-prone areas is an effective way to keep flood water from seeping into a home during a hurricane.
+This can be especially crucial during a storm surge.
 The sandbags should be stacked at least one foot high for adequate protection.

 Secure outdoor furniture